 Command Explanation

 Global Configuration Mode

+[no] multicast destination-control

+( required )

 Globally enable destination control.
+The no

-The no operation of this command
+operation of this command will globally

-will globally disable destination

-[no] multicast destination-control control.
-All of the other configuration
+disable destination control.
+All of the other

-(required) can only take effect after globally
+configuration can only take effect after

-enabled.
+globally enabled.
 The next is configuring

-destination control rules, which are
+destination control rules, which are similar.

-similar.